|

 The EA program is administered by the the MA Executive Office of Housing and Livable Communities (EOHLC).
 (Known prior to 5/30/23 as the Dept. of Housing & Community Development [DHCD]).
 Families can apply either:

-- New!
-Online application - see the flyer with QR code (in multiple languages) that can be shared with families.
+- Online application - see the flyer with QR code (in multiple languages) that can be shared with families.

 - Advocacy tip: The online application has the potential to be very helpful, but as we don't yet have much experience with it, it remains to be seen if there are issues or concerns with the technology or process.
 GBLS staff are interested in tracking problems, advocates (please do not share these contacts with families directly) may contact any of the following for greater Boston residents: Elizabeth Alfred, Senior Attorney ealfred@gbls.org, Laura Massie, Senior Attorney, Lmassie@gbls.org, Adam Hoole, Lead Paralegal, ahoole@gbls.org, Grace Filohoski, or Staff Attorney, gfilohoski@gbls.org.